Otázka: British Literature Through History

 The Black Death gruesomely kills a third of the population and the feudal system begins to break down as there are too few peasants.

 Geoffrey Chaucer writes The Canterbury Tales, a rude, funny collection of stories in verse that mock most sections of medieval society, including the Church.
 They’re still read today.
 John Wycliffe, a Protestant, begins to preach mainly in English.
-His sermons are
+His sermons are written down.

 Henry VIII declares himself head of the Church of England.